Send the link below via email or IMCopy

 Points to consider:

-Has ISU got an organizational structure.
+Has CIS got an organizational structure.
 Draw and describe its main features.

 Why would making all decisions at head office be a "safe" but inflexible organizational structure?